qmcurrents/gimic/README.md

 * H. Fliegl, J. Jusélius, D. Sundholm, Gauge-Origin Independent Calculations of the Anisotropy of the Magnetically Induced Current Densities, J. Phys.
 Chem.
 A, 120, 2016, 5658-5664

+When using the G09 interface:

+* M. Rauhalahti, S. Taubert, D. Sundholm, V. Liegeois, Calculations of current densities for neutral and doubly charged persubstituted benzenes using ective core potentials.
+Phys.
+Chem.
+Chem.
+Phys.
+2017, 19, 7124-7131